aleksabisercic/instaffo_matching/README.md

 | Seniority Match (0.0)          | 0.107176   |
 | Seniority Match (1.0)          | 0.048573   |

 These results demonstrate the model's strong ability to identify suitable matches while considering various important factors in the hiring process.
+For detils refer to `03_feature_engineering_and_model_training_v1.ipynb`

 ### Advanced Usage